Blog

 While developing work sample tests requires effort for your hiring team, these assessments save time and resources in the long run by helping you avoid hiring the wrong person or investing more time in candidates who are not a good fit for the role.
 The additional information you gain helps you more clearly identify the tradeoffs you would make with one candidate over the other.

-For more details on creating and evaluating work sample tests, along with examples from real clients in different functional areas, download SA Perspectives: Work Sample Testing and share with your team.
+For work sample examples from association and nonprofit executive searches in different functional areas and career levels, download SA Perspectives: Work Sample Testing and share with your team.
+(No signup or email required.)

 Read our Employer Guide to Interviewing for a step-by-step guide on how to develop a well-planned interview sequence that reduces the potential for bias and error and more reliably predicts success on the job than any other hiring practice, including what to discuss, how to assess cultural add, how to structure the first and second interviews, work sample testing, and more.